Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The fiber dimension and -positivity

-In order to show Theorem \ref{Main}, after applying Proposition \ref{Key} to $B_{q}$, we obtain $D_{\ell}$ with the above properties.
-By using this situation, we can construct a potential function, whose Levi-form has $(n-\dim{W})$ positive eigenvalues in the normal direction of a non-singular component $W$ of $D_{\ell} \setminus D_{\ell-1}$.
-On the other hand, the restriction of $\tilde{\omega}$ to $W$ has $(\dim{W}-q)$ positive eigenvalues from the property (5) if the dimension of $W$ is greater than $q$.
-Thus it shows that $\tilde{\omega} + \ddbar \varphi $ has at least $q$ positive eigenvalues everywhere.
+For the proof of Theorem \ref{Main}, we apply Proposition \ref{Key} to $B_{q}$.
+Then we obtain $D_{\ell}$ with the properties in Proposition \ref{Key}.
+By using these properties, we shall construct a function $\varphi$ whose Levi-form has $(n-\dim{W})$ positive eigenvalues in the normal direction of an irreducible component $W$ of $D_{\ell} \setminus D_{\ell-1}$.
+On the other hand, the restriction $\widetilde{\omega}|_{W}$ has $(\dim{W}-q)$ positive eigenvalues from property (5) if the dimension of $W$ is greater than $q$.
+Thus if there is such function $\varphi$, the $(1,1)$-form $\widetilde{\omega} + \ddbar \varphi $ has at least $(n-q)$ positive eigenvalues everywhere.
+To construct such function, we prepare Proposition \ref{potential}, \ref{normal}.
+The proofs of these Propositions are similar to the proof of \cite[Theorem 4]{Dem90} (cf. \cite{Siu77}).

-\begin{prop} For $\ell=0,1,\dots, k$, there exists a function $\varphi _{\ell} \in C^{2}(X, \mathbb{R})$ with the following properties.
+\begin{prop} For $\ell=0,1,\dots, k$, there exists a function $\varphi _{\ell} \in C^{2}(X, \mathbb{R})$ with the following properties $:$